goateeya/goateeya/README.md

 Maintain the company's own libraries/utils

 - RSMP
   - FET report managerment portal, centralize reports from different systems, automatically synchronize files to users, and integrate well with service requirement systems

 - WO
   - FET ISP and fixed network, hardware construction work dispatch system

 ## Recent project:
+- Coin Engine
+  - Developed and maintained core functionalities for cryptocurrency transactions, including block parsing, efficient processing of withdrawal and deposit requests.
+  - Managed seamless integration with various blockchain networks and digital wallets, ensuring secure and accurate token listing and management.
 - InterQual Connect
   - As one of the largest software companies in the U.S. health insurance industry, it provides the latest clinical evidence-based criteria and software to clients, integrating services between healthcare providers and insurance companies
   - Ensures the sharing or exporting of medical examination results while protecting patient privacy, and automates the integration with partners' existing systems, such as hospitals or insurance companies